heaths/vssetup-rs/README.md

 * **Is this project supported by Microsoft?**

-  While I am the developer who wrote the Setup Configuration API while working for Microsoft, this crate is unsupported by Microsoft.
+  Though I am the developer who wrote the Setup Configuration API while working for Microsoft, this crate is unsupported by Microsoft.